mdernovoi/data-analysis-platform/README.md

 ### Least important

-- [ ] Use multi-stage Docker builds for environement containers to reduce image sizes.
+- [ ] Use multi-stage Docker builds for environment containers to reduce image sizes.
-- [ ] Render documentation on GitHub Pages or readthedocs,io
+- [ ] Render documentation on GitHub Pages or readthedocs.io

 ## Sponsors